What Are Nonqualified Stock Options?

 Nonqualified stock options differ from qualified stock options, which are more commonly referred to as incentive stock options (ISOs).
 Here are two main differences:

 - Nonqualified stock options are taxed like ordinary income.
+NSOs are subject to ordinary income tax, as well as FICA and Medicare taxes.
 ISOs potentially qualify to be taxed at capital gains rate if the options holder meets certain qualifications.

 - Nonqualified stock options are issued to contracts or consultants, essentially workers that are not considered employees.
 ISOs are different can only be issued to employees.